Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-auton-menu/program-pre-auton-menu.typ

 Before a tournament match, there is an empty period of time where robots are being set up on the field, which we call the _pre-autonomous_ phase of the match.
 To utilize this time, we decided to make a pre-auton menu for the VEX brain screen that allows the drive team members to obtain important information about the robot before the match.

 #admonition(type: "brainstorm", title: "Sub-Brainstorm: Pre-Auton Menu Functionality")[
   We brainstormed some functionalities that we wanted in the pre-autonomous menu:
   - Autonomous selection - allowing for quick switching the selected autonomous before a match without requiring a re-upload of the code, streamlining preparation time in between competition matches.
   - Motor monitoring - a method to check if each motor is plugged in, if the motor is over the temperature limit, and other important motor telemetry information.
   - Sensor display - a screen to check the values being returned by our sensors.
   - Keybind display - a screen displaying all the controls of the robot.
   - Notes section - a place to write down any urgent messages or notes the drive team should be aware of before the match starts.
 ]

+#admonition(type: "plan", title: "Sub-Plan: Pre-Auton Menu Development")[
+  The development process of the Pre-Autonomous menu was planned out to be the following steps:
+  + Install the LVGL library
+  + Create the base screen layout
+  + Create screens for each of the functionalities we brainstormed ]

 To do this, we installed version 8.3.6 of LVGL #glossary-footnote[LVGL] by running the following command: